quicwg/base-drafts/draft-ietf-quic-qpack.md

 by the encoder to index header fields in the encoded header lists.

-QPACK defines unidirectional streams for sending instructions from encoder to decoder and vice-versa.
+QPACK defines unidirectional streams for sending instructions from encoder to decoder and vice versa.

 ## Encoder

-An encoder compresses a header list into a header block by emitting either an indexed or a literal representation for each header field in the list (see
+An encoder converts a header list into a header block by emitting either an indexed or a literal representation for each header field in the list (see
 {{header-block-representations}}).
 Indexed representations achieve high compression by replacing the literal name and possibly the value with an index